mikependon/RepoDB/README.md

 ### Todos

- - Add the currently used IStatementBuilder on the IStatementBuilder methods.
+ - Documentation: Cache, Trace, StatementBuilder, Transaction
- - Documentation: Cache, Trace, StatementBuilder
+ - Add the currently used IStatementBuilder on the IStatementBuilder methods
  - Add ExecutionTime (Timespan) property in the TraceLog class.
  - Cache CommadType in Repository Level
  - Entity Property Caching